Regeneric/universal-board-computer/README.md

 Press "*NEXT*" button to save all the calibration data and then restart the device.

+### Fuel left in the tank
+You can use `PC6` pin for direct reading from the float in your fuel tank and then calibrate the output with the potentiometer, or you can enter the value by hand.

+To do so navigate to the last screen, press and hold "*FUN*" button and then you can add `0.5` liter of fuel by pressing "*NEXT*" or substract `0.5` liter of fuel by pressing "*PREV*".

 ### Navigation

 To clear data on the current screen, press and hold "*FUN*" button for **3 seconds**.